 \section{Expansion of the loop functions: scalar mediator case}

-In Sec. \ref{sec:model:contri:ScalarRep}, we have exhibited the analytic form of loop functions originated from the scalar mediator, that is, the PaVe representation, integral representation, and special function representation.
+In Sec. \ref{sec:model:contri:ScalarRep}, we have exhibited the analytic forms of loop functions for the scalar mediator case, including the PaVe representation, integral representation, and special function representation.
 Although the analytic formulae are valid for all the mass scales, they are quite lengthy and inconvenient to adopt when evaluating the contributions in new physics models.
-Based on the analytic form, this section is dedicated to the expansion of loop functions for the scalar mediator case.
-In fact, the expansion is not only simple in practical calculations, but also enough to capture and understand the effects of new physics.
+Based on the analytic forms, this section is dedicated to the expansion of loop functions.
+These expansion results are not only simple in practical calculations, but also enough to capture and understand the effects of new physics.

 There are three mass scales $m_{\mu}$, $m_f$, and $m_S$ in the loop functions, while one of the mass scale can be very light, very heavy, or degenerate with the other scales in specific models.
-First, there can be a large hierarchy between one mass scale and the other two mass scales.
-Then, we consider six hierarchical scenarios:
+First, there can be a large hierarchy between one mass scale and the other two mass scales, for which we consider six hierarchical scenarios:

 Second, we also study the four degenerate scenarios:

 The scenario of $m_\mu\ll m_f,m_S$ is the most common situation, because current experimental constraints push the new physics scale to almost TeV regardless of the spin.
 The scenario of $m_S\ll m_f,m_\mu$ is available to axion contributions.
 The scenario of $m_f\ll m_\mu,m_S$ is applicable to neutrino contributions.
 The scenario of $m_f,m_S\ll m_\mu$ is less to encounter.
 The scenario of $m_f,m_\mu\ll m_S$ is suitable to the contributions of heavy scalar.
 The scenario of $m_\mu,m_S\ll m_f$ is suitable to the contributions of heavy fermion.
 For the degenerate scenario of $m_f=m_\mu$, it means that the internal fermion line is just muon.
 For the degenerate scenarios of $m_\mu=m_S$, $m_f=m_S$, and $m_f=m_\mu=m_S$, they are also less to encounter.
 Of course, not all of the scenarios widely appear in new physics models.
 It is not the priority of this manuscript to check whether each scenario is physical accessible and corresponds to a well realized ultraviolet (UV) complete model.
 However, we keep the whole scenarios for completeness.